JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 nothing # hide
 ```

-The objective function ``L`` then applies the crossentropy loss to the predictions and labels.
+The objective function ``L`` then applies the cross-entropy loss to the predictions and labels.

 ```@example nn
 using Flux: crossentropy